arassec/igor/core/src/main/resources/doc/job.md

 History Limit | Number of job executions that are kept by igor.
 If the limit is reached, old successful executions will be removed.
 Fault tolerant | If checked, the job will be triggered even if the last job execution failed.
 A successful execution will mark all previous, failed executions as 'Resolved'.
 If unchecked, the job will not be triggered if the last job execution failed.

-Depending on the trigger's type, additional parameters might be configured.
+Additional configuration parameters might be available, depending on the trigger's and provider's type.